 Nothing like a little dress-up to keep your kid occupied and the imagination flowing!
 Quiet time would be a great time to bust out this doctor kit and ask your child to perform some routine checkups on their stuffies.

-Quiet Time Activities for 6 Year Olds
+Quiet Time Toys for 6 Year Olds

 While your 6-year-old might not be quite ready to tackle a full lego set on their own, a simple legos set (like this Lego Friends ice cream truck) could be the key.
 It’s a great way for your child to practice following picture directions, and exercise resilience and problem solving.